decidables/decidables/libraries/accumulable-math/README.md

 ### `DDMMath`

-Single class exposing static functions for DDM calculations.
+Single class exposing static values for DDM parameters and static functions for DDM calculations.
 Each function takes values for one or more variables and returns the value of another variable.
 The functions are named with a list of the input variables followed by a '2' followed by the output variable, in camelcase.
 For example, `azvs2pC` takes as input the boundary separation, `a`, the starting point, `z`, the drift rate, 'v', and the non-decision time, `t0`, and outputs the probability correct, `pC`.

 #### Variable names